Example: Use Junos PyEZ to Roll Back the Configuration

 Results

-On the configuration management server, review the completed program.
-If the program does not display the intended code, repeat the instructions in this example to correct the program.
+On the configuration management server, review the completed application.
+If the application does not display the intended code, repeat the instructions in this example to correct the application.

 Execute the Junos PyEZ Code